bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

   : blabla
 {{< /playground >}}

 And again the correct indentation leads to correct HTML.
-But I could optimize my theme styles, the spacing is not quite right.

 I don’t know the context, but maybe a simpler solution without the bullets could serve the same purpose: